Harrys (river access) camping area

 Surface: Sand and grass.
 Some vehicle access sites may have a woodchip base.

-Generators: Prohibited
+Generators: Prohibited.

-Essentials: See: before you visit
+Also see: before you visit

 Mobile phone coverage: Generally not available.

-Bookings: Advance bookings required for holiday periods including long weekends and public holidays.
+Advance bookings required for holiday periods including long weekends and public holidays.

 Please note: schools and other organised groups are required to make advanced bookings online.